 We know that frozen eggs can be stored safely in liquid nitrogen for many years.
-Our regulatory body, the HFEA, allows UK clinics to store frozen eggs for up to 10 years.
-This enables you to use them for your treatment in the future, when you met the right partner, or you are financially or emotionally ready to start your family.
+Our regulatory body, the HFEA, allows UK clinics to store frozen eggs for up to 55 years, with a renewal of the consent to continue storage at 10-year intervals.
+This enables you to use them for your treatment in the future when you are ready to start your family.

 Is egg freezing for me?

 There is a known decline in the success of fertility treatment with advancing age.
 This is due to the number and quality of the eggs being produced by the ovaries reducing over time.
 An Anti-Mullerian Hormone (AMH) test can be carried out to give an indication of your ovarian reserve.
 Due to the link between aging and declining fertility, your chance of a successful pregnancy with frozen eggs is higher if your eggs are frozen at an early reproductive age.